cooperhewitt/tms-tools/README.md

 Caveats (and other known knowns)
 --

-This is not a one-button magic pony.
-This is code that _works for us_ today.
-It has issues.
-If you choose to use it you will probably discover more issues.
-We are making this code available because we're all in the TMS soup together and maybe our work can help others and together we make things a little better.

 ### Perl

 Some of you might be thinking: _Perl???_ Yes, Perl.
-It's not perfect and there is a list of known-known problems that need to be addressed (see below).
-On the other hand it works unlike most of the other options which fail somewhere in the toxic soup of Windows networking, the ODBC and ANSI-92 standards, OMGWTF-MS-SQL and UTF-8 encoding Hell.
+It's not perfect and there still problems that need to be addressed (see below).
+On the other hand it works unlike most of the other options which fail somewhere in the toxic soup of Windows networking, the ODBC and ANSI-92 standards, OMGWTF-MS-SQL and general purpose Hell that is character encoding.

 For example the `pyodbc` Python module silently converts all data from UTF-8 to UTF-16.
 But only on a 64-bit Macintosh.
 Because ...
 Unix?